Derek Winnert

 1

-Director T Hayes Hunter’s 1933 horror movie The Ghoul finds Boris Karloff returning in triumph to Britain after Frankenstein (1931) turned him into a star in Hollywood.
+Director T Hayes Hunter’s 1933 British black and white horror movie The Ghoul finds Boris Karloff returning in triumph to Britain after Frankenstein (1931) turned him into a star in Hollywood.
+He enjoys top billing, though his screen time is less than others in the cast and he has no dialogue after his opening scene.
+It is the first British sound era horror movie.

 2

-He gives a rousing turn as the misguided Professor Henry Morlant, an Egyptologist who dies with a sacred jewel in his hand vowing to arise from the grave if it is stolen.
-Harold Huth plays Aga Ben Dragore, an enigmatic knife-wielding Egyptian seeking the jewel that has been stolen from an ancient tomb.
+Karloff gives a rousing turn as the misguided Professor Henry Morlant, an important renowned Egyptologist who dies with an ancient sacred jewel in his hand, vowing to arise from the grave if it is stolen.
+Harold Huth plays Sheikh Aga Ben Dragore, an enigmatic knife-wielding Egyptian seeking the jewel that has been stolen from an ancient tomb.

 The thief tells him he sold it to Professor Morlant, who is dying from a disfiguring disease.
+Morlant thinks the jewel that he calls the Eternal Light will give him the power of rejuvenation if it is offered to the ancient Egyptian god Anubis.
 After Morlant’s burial in an Egyptian-style tomb on his estate, an unknown robber steals the jewel from his corpse.
-The Egyptologist then fulfills his vow and returns from the dead to take revenge on the tomb raiders.
+The Egyptologist then fulfils his vow and returns from the dead to take revenge on the tomb raiders.

 3

-Despite a hesitant pace, this chiller is great, eerie fun all round, with Karloff matched by a cast of equally distinguished eccentric performers like Ernest Thesiger (as the club-footed servant Laing), Ralph Richardson (in his film début as phoney parson Nigel Hartley), Kathleen Harrison (as Kaney) and Cedric Hardwicke (as crooked lawyer Broughton).
+Despite a hesitant pace, this chiller is great, eerie fun all round, with Karloff matched by a cast of equally distinguished eccentric performers like Ernest Thesiger (as the Professor’s club-footed servant Laing), Ralph Richardson (in his credited film début as the villain, phoney parson Nigel Hartley), Kathleen Harrison (as comic relief Miss Kaney) and Cedric Hardwicke (as the Professor’s crooked lawyer Broughton).

 4